jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - Enabled when the project's undo-service has undo actions.
   - Redo: A button to repeat the last action performed by the project's undo-service.
     - Enabled when the undo-service has redo actions.
-# MarkdownCode > components > toolbar > home > build section
-- The build-section component contains actions for the build-service.
-- It supports the following actions:
-  - All: Renders all code for the entire project.
-    - Enabled when any service in the GPT-service's list has an out-of-date or missing result fragment in the result-cache.
-  - Code for active topic: Renders code files for the currently active fragment.
-    - Enabled when the selected fragment is out-of-date or missing in any service's result-cache in the GPT-service's list.
-  - Active topic in active prompt: Renders code for the selected fragment in the currently selected service.
-    - Enabled when the selected fragment is out-of-date or missing in the related service.

-# MarkdownCode > components > body > results view
-- Positioned at the bottom of the main body
-- Displays various results based on the selected text block
-- Each service in the services list creates a tab at the top of the view
-- Tab title is the service name
-- Tab content includes:
-  - Monaco editor in the center displaying the result from the service's result cache
-    - Grayed-out if result is marked as out-of-date
-    - Red if the text is an overwritten version of the service output
-  - 'More' button in the top right corner opens a context menu with the following options:
-    - 'Model for all' allows selection of GPT model for the service
-      - Sub-menu items are the available models from the GPT service
-      - Current model is shown as selected
-      - Retrieves the value for the current model from the GPT service
-      - Updates the model name for the service related to the results view when a different model is selected
-    - 'Model for fragment' allows selection of GPT model for the service and the currently active fragment
-      - Sub-menu items are the available models from the GPT service
-      - Current model is shown as selected
-      - Retrieves the value for the current model from the GPT service using the service and fragment title
-      - Updates the model name for the service related to the results view and the current fragment title when a different model is selected
-  - 'Refresh' button updates the result when pressed
-- Edits made in the tab's Monaco editor are stored back in the service's result cache as 'overwritten'
-- User can copy the current text in the center to the clipboard
-- View monitors changes in the currently selected text fragment from the position-tracking service
-  - Updates the content of the active tab by setting the selected value of the first combobox to the header title of the text fragment.

 # MarkdownCode > services > project service
 - The project service is responsible for: